How to Write Horror Plots and Scenes

 Create a Plot Outline

-We have talked about outline a great deal, but it always bears repeating.
-Whether or not you use an outline for your book, I would suggest you use it for your scenes.
-This is because it will help you understand that each scene is its own story.
+We have talked about outlining a great deal in my previous blogs, but it always bears repeating.
+Whether or not you use an outline for your book, it is especially useful when building horror scenes.

 It must have a beginning, middle, and end.

-Fine-tune the Details
+Fine-tune the Scary Details

 Consider some of the following questions: